 The ASUS TUF VG32VQ has a great 144Hz refresh rate and it supports AMD's FreeSync variable refresh rate technology, for a nearly tear-free gaming experience.

 Unfortunately, when low framerate compensation (LFC) kicks in at 48Hz, there is noticeable backlight strobing.
 As the frame rate decreases, the strobing increases approximately every 10 fps.
 By the time it reaches 20 fps, the strobing is very distracting.
+Note that this strobing is noticeable even with the black frame insertion feature disabled.

 Over HDMI, VRR only works up to 85Hz at 1440p, but works up to 144Hz if the resolution is decreased to 1080p.